GhostKellz/GTL/README.md

 </div>

+## ⚠️ **DISCLAIMER**

+⚠️ **EXPERIMENTAL LIBRARY - FOR LAB/PERSONAL USE** ⚠️

+This is an experimental library under active development.
+It is intended for research, learning, and personal projects.
+The API is subject to change!

+---

 **The unified transport layer for all Ghost projects**

 A consistent API across multiple protocols (QUIC, HTTP/3, gRPC, WebSockets, SSE, WebTransport, stdio) for reliable, low-latency AI interactions and multi-model orchestration.